narijauskas/ReactiveToolkit.jl/docs/src/examples.md

 status[] = Dict("battery_level"=>100, "is_ok"=>true)
 status[] = "I hope this doesn't break anything"
 ```
+You may see why this isn't necessarily a good idea.
+But it's possible!

 ## Automatic Plotting
 If we lean into the abstraction, we can do things like this: